tatuylonen/wiktextract/README.md

         lst.append(data)
 ```

-You can also easily pretty-print the data into more human-readable form using:
+You can also easily pretty-print the data into a more human-readable form using:
 ```
 print(json.dumps(data, indent=2, sort_keys=True))
 ```